Joined: 22 Sep 2008

 8MB flash chip: 7995392 bytes

 NEWD is the NEW Driver based on the kernel 2.4.
-Many routers use this.
-Vint is the old Vintage driver for really early Linksys router from about 10 years ago, also based on kernel 2.4.
+Many older routers use this.
+Vint is the very old Vintage driver for really early Linksys router from about 15 years ago, also based on kernel 2.4.
 Newd-2 is a newer driver that is available both in a kernel 2.4 and a kernel 2.6.
-It offers no real benefit in the kernel 2.4.
-It will brick many routers.
+Don’t use builds with newd2 in the name.
 K26 is the new kernel that some very new routers MUST use and it has the newd-2 driver.
 Using K26 on a router that doesn't support it, or failing to use K26 on a router that requires it will both brick the router.

 NEWD has only NEWD (NOT NEWD2) in the filename of the bin file...DON'T CONFUSE THIS WITH NEWD2.
 All Brainslayer builds without k26 in the filename are NEWD builds.
 NEWD-2 has NEWD2 in the filename.
 K26 has K26 in the filename of the .bin file.
 VINT has the word VINT in the filename.

 Most routers should use NEWD rather than VINT when they can.
-VINT is for old routers that cannot support the new wireless drivers.
+VINT is for old routers that cannot support the new wireless drivers and have a correv of 4 or less.
 Many new models can ONLY use k26 builds, as explained above - if your original flash from the wiki was a build with k26 in the filename, you must always flash with a k26 build.

 Correvs for many models are listed in the wiki: